 By Barry de SilvaNational Communications Manager

 Playback is a new series that shares the creatives in the audio and music industry that want to be heard.
-In this edition, Perth student Charles Inopiquez, also known as Charesian, shares how he was discovered by British dance music label, Wight Label Records, what studying for an Associate Degree of Audio Production at SAE’s Perth campus has been like, and why he’s not in the industry for fame and glory.
+In this edition, Perth student Charles Inopiquez, also known as Charesian, shares how he was discovered by British dance music label, Wight Label Records, what studying for an Associate Degree of Audio at the SAE Perth campus has been like, and why he’s not in the industry for fame and glory.

 Hi Charles, can you tell us a bit about your music?